wtforms/flask-wtf/docs/form.rst

 .. currentmodule:: flask_wtf.file

-The :class:`FileField` provided by Flask-WTF differs from the WTForms-provided field.
+The :class:`FileField` and :class:`MultipleFileField` provided by Flask-WTF differs from the WTForms-provided field.
 It will check that the file is a non-empty instance of :class:`~werkzeug.datastructures.FileStorage`, otherwise ``data`` will be ``None``. ::